1880 Republican National Convention: Balloting

 The first ballot on Tuesday morning, June 8, saw two major breaks in the voting.
-Massachusetts switched their twenty-one votes from Senator George Edmunds to John Sherman, spiking his total to 116, the highest thus far.
-William Chandler also convinced three Minnesota delegates to switch their support from their "favorite son" candidate, William Windom, to James G. Blaine.
+Massachusetts switched their twenty-one votes from Edmunds to Sherman, spiking Sherman's total to 116, the highest thus far.
+Chandler also convinced three Minnesota delegates to switch their support from Windom to Blaine.
 By the thirty-second ballot, Blaine had dropped six votes from the night before, and Grant had increased his total to 309.
-Despite the relatively small changes in votes totals Roscoe Conkling confidently claimed that the "[m]embers of the N.Y.
+Despite the relatively small changes, Conkling confidently claimed that the "[m]embers of the N.Y.
 Delegation assert that Grant will be nominated before one o'clock."
-On the thirty-third ballot, nine Wisconsin delegates shifted their support from Grant to Elihu Washburne.
-On the next ballot, sixteen of twenty Wisconsin delegates changed their vote to James Garfield.
-Garfield immediately called to chairman Hoar to raise a question of order.
+On the thirty-third ballot, nine Wisconsin delegates shifted their support from Grant to Washburne.
+On the next ballot, sixteen of twenty Wisconsin delegates changed their votes to Garfield.
+Garfield immediately called to Hoar to raise a point of order.
 Garfield "challenge[d] the correctness of the announcement", claiming that without his consent, he should not be receiving votes.
-Hoar dismissed Garfield's question, claiming later that he denied Garfield because he did not want to see a presidency be undone by a simple point of order, meaning he did not want Garfield to stop the momentum for his own candidacy.
+Hoar dismissed Garfield's question, claiming later that he denied Garfield because he did not want to see a presidency undone by a simple point of order, meaning he did not want Garfield to stop the momentum for his own candidacy.
 At this point the vote totals for the major candidates stood at 312 for Grant, 275 for Blaine, 107 for Sherman, and 17 for Garfield.
-Then, during the thirty-fifth ballot roll call, Indiana shifted all 27 of its votes (mostly the Blaine column) to Garfield.
+Then, during the thirty-fifth ballot roll call, Indiana shifted all 27 of its votes (mostly from the Blaine column) to Garfield.
 Four Maryland delegates and one delegate each from Mississippi and North Carolina also switched their votes to Garfield, bringing his total to 50.

-Blaine, seeing that his chances for winning the nomination were slipping, came to the conclusion that Garfield was the most suitable alternative.
+Blaine, seeing that his chances for winning the nomination were slipping, concluded that Garfield was the most suitable alternative.
 Garfield was a close friend, and Blaine felt that by supporting Garfield, he could defeat Grant and Conkling and possibly receive an appointment in Garfield's administration.
 Similarly, Sherman, acting upon advice from his colleagues, decided to shift all his support to Garfield, to "save the Republican Party."
-Both candidates told their supporters to support Garfield's nomination.
+Both candidates told their supporters to support Garfield.